-Note that in Opperman there was no exigency at all.
 California v Carney arose when drug agent officers arrested Carney who was distributing marijuana from inside a motor home parked in a public parking lot in the downtown of San Diego for unknown period of time.
 After entering the motor home, without first obtaining a warrant, the police officer observed marijuana.
 This motor home was an integral vehicle with wheels, engine, back portion and registered as a house car which requires a special driving license.
 On the other hand, it has some interior home attributes such as refrigerator, cupboard, table, scale, bag and curtains covering all the windows.
-The question was whether warrantless search legal in this case under the fourth amendment because satisfying the exception for automobiles.
+The question was whether warrantless search was permissible in this case, satisfying the exception to the fourth amendment for automobiles.
 The California Superior Court affirmed the warrantless search because of the automobile exception.
 However, The California Supreme Court reversed the lower court decision indicating that the search violated the fourth amendment rule.
 After granting a certiori, The U.S. Supreme Court reversed the California Supreme Court decision stating that the search was reasonable and did not violate the fourth amendment rule.

 California v Carney has often been used in AI and Law to explore Supreme Court oral argument (e.g. [12], [3]), and to consider the interaction of two competing values (e.g. [6]).
-In Carney, the competing values are enforceability of the law, which makes exigency important, and citizens' rights, which include the right to privacy.
+In Carney, the competing values are enforceability of the law, which makes exigency important, and citizens' rights, which include the right to privacy [5].